Ghost World (comics): Differences between the comic book version and the graphic novel

 Clowes made various changes to the artwork between the original issues and the book collection, such as changing Becky's face early in the story so it more closely matches her appearance at the end.

 The comics as they originally appeared in Eightball employed only two colors; the early chapters were in black and dark blue, then black and a lighter shade of blue later on, and black and light green for the final two chapters.
 The graphic novel reprint uses this light green and black color scheme throughout.
 There is one inadvertent exception: in Eightball #16, a printing error led to the entire chapter being published in an orange tone instead of a blue one.
 "No one quite knows how or why this happened," wrote Clowes in The Complete Eightball, a 2015 compilation of the comic that faithfully reproduces the mistake.

 The character design also changed significantly during the original run of the story, with characters' faces becoming cleaner and less detailed, indicative of a shift in Clowes's changing aesthetic in all his comics, eschewing the minute facial details that had long been one of his trademarks, for more simplified designs.
 The character of John Ellis, for example, had significant shading and cross-hatching on his face in the original comics, where in the book he has a simpler, uncluttered design.
 Another striking example is a panel on the second page of the first chapter that shows Rebecca reading a magazine.
 In the original comic, her eyes and chin are shaded in, her hair reaches her shoulders, and she appears to be scowling.
 In the graphic novel, this panel was redrawn, softening and lightening Rebecca's features.
 Enid's appearance was also reworked in this panel, and in several others in the first chapter of the book.

 The graphic novel includes five new drawings on the copyright, table of contents, acknowledgments, and other prefatory pages.
 These new drawings are tableaux of events in the characters' lives that take place prior to the story, including their high school graduation, and a graveyard visit, presumably either for Rebecca's parents (who are never seen or mentioned in the story, though the girl lives with her grandmother) or Enid's mother (who is similarly absent).
 The graduation scene, which shows the two girls in caps and gowns, and Enid giving the finger, was recreated in the film version.

 As with Like a Velvet Glove Cast in Iron, the chapters of the story were given names in the novel, and a table of contents was added to reflect this.

 Film adaptation

-The book was made into a 2001 movie, Ghost World, directed by Terry Zwigoff (also known for his award-winning documentary about underground cartoonist Robert Crumb).
+The book was made into a 2001 film, Ghost World, directed by Terry Zwigoff (also known for his award-winning documentary about underground cartoonist Robert Crumb).
 Thora Birch played Enid, Scarlett Johansson played Rebecca, and Steve Buscemi played Seymour (a composite character, based on elements from the comic characters of Bob Skeetes and Bearded Windbreaker).
 Josh was played by Brad Renfro.